-Flash update that fixed the security hole within Flash 10.1, comes another update.
-The changelog for this update has not been published yet, but we can only guess that it makes it more stable as well as potentially patching something they left behind in 10.1.95.1.
+Just a few short days after Monday’s crucial Flash update that fixed the security hole within Flash 10.1, comes another update.
+The changelog for this update has not been published yet, but we can only guess that it makes it

-released earlier this week has now been confirmed to have fixed the pesky artificial framerate cap.
+The EVO 4G update that was released earlier this week has now been confirmed to have fixed the pesky artificial framerate cap.
 The old cap of 30 frames per second, which HTC said could not be crossed or fixed with a software

 The interesting phone known as the Flipout, known for it’s crazy design that is a swivel square, has just hit eBay.
 The device’s price is $388.88 and includes packaging, the AT&T branding, and all the other necessities.